NC INHERITANCE LAWS: WHAT TO KNOW IF YOU’VE BEEN DISINHERITED

 - If there are no children or parents, the surviving spouse receives all the estate’s assets.

-- If there is only one surviving child, the surviving spouse receives one-half of the real property, the first $60,000 of the decedent’s personal property, and one-half of the remaining personal property.
+- If there is a spouse and one child, the surviving spouse will inherit half of the real property, the first $60,000 of the decedent’s personal property, and one-half of the remaining personal property.

-- If there are two or more children, the surviving spouse receives one-third of the real property, the first $60,000 of the decedent’s personal property, and one-third of the remaining personal property.
+- If there is a spouse and two or more children, the surviving spouse receives one-third of the real property, the first $60,000 of the decedent’s personal property, and one-third of the remaining personal property.

 - If there are no lineal descendants but only surviving parents, the surviving spouse receives one-half interest in real property, $100,000, plus one-half the balance of the remaining personal property.